artakhak/IoC.Configuration/docs/xml-configuration-file/plugins.rst

         {
             var pluginData = pluginRepository.GetPluginData("Plugin1");
             Assert.AreEqual(35, pluginData.Property2);
+            Assert.AreEqual(25,
-            Assert.AreEqual(25, pluginData.Settings.GetSettingValueOrThrow<int>("Int32Setting1"));
+                pluginData.Settings.GetSettingValueOrThrow<int>("Int32Setting1"));
         }
     }

 Plugin Settings
 ===============

-An element **iocConfiguration/pluginsSetup/pluginSetup/settings** can be used to specify plugin specicif settings.
+An element **iocConfiguration/pluginsSetup/pluginSetup/settings** can be used to specify plugin specific settings.
 The format of plugin settings is similar to settings in general area (i.e., in element **iocConfiguration/settings**).
 For more details on settings in general refer to :doc:`./settings`.

 .. code-block:: xml